DisposaBoy/JsonConfigReader/README.md

 	}

-you can read it in as a *normal* json file
+You can read it in as a *normal* json file:

 	package main